twistle-fang/twistle-fang.github.io/_posts/2016-01-6-Drifters-Shield.md

 ### Effect

-Steadfast (Lv 1):
+Steadfast (Lv 2):
 As an action, the bearer can activate a special "shield" stance.
 This stance adds +3 to the user's AC, and the user can share their AC with one adjacent person/object for a turn of combat.
+The user cannot lose their shield in this state.

 Restored Relic:
 This artifact cannot be destroyed.